T

 Dogs Similar To Tibetan Terriers

-• Bearded collies – Bearded collies are herding dogs that hail originally from Scotland.
-At 22 inches and 90 pounds, they are considerably larger than the Tibetan terrier.
+• Bearded collies: Bearded collies are herding dogs that originally hail from Scotland.
+At around 22 inches tall and typically weighing between 45 and 55 pounds, they are considerably larger than the Tibetan terrier.
 Their shaggy facial fringes are similar, though.

-• Shih Tzus – Shih Tzus were prized as companion dogs of their temple’s inner sanctums back in Tibet.
-They’re smaller than Tibetan terriers and their long hair is much silkier.
+• Shih Tzus: Shih Tzus were prized as companion dogs in the imperial courts of China, where they were bred for Chinese royalty.
+They share ancestry with Tibetan breeds but are primarily associated with China.
+They’re smaller than Tibetan terriers, and their long hair is much silkier.
 Their dispositions are also more placid.

 Famous Tibetan Terriers